• Skip to primary navigation

 Layer the Ingredients in the Pot - Do Not Stir!

-1. Put the meatballs in the pot.
+1. Add the meatballs to the pot.

 2. Pour pasta on top and spread out in an even layer.